partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/4-add-websockets.md

 ## Establish a WebSocket connection

-Navigate to the `PollUI` file, which renders the poll.
+Navigate to the `PollUI` file (see online in [the starter](https://github.com/partykit/tutorial-starter-partypoll/blob/main/components/PollUI.tsx) or [the finished code](https://github.com/partykit/partypoll/blob/main/components/PollUI.tsx)), which renders the poll.
 Since it is not a server component, the connection will be established directly from the user's device.

 Add this hook between the state setters and `sendVote` method: